Catalyst-Agent: Autonomous heterogeneous catalyst screening with an LLM Agent

-\subsection{Predictive performance of UMA for catalysis: OC20 and AdsorbML benchmarks}
+\subsection{Predictive performance of UMA for catalysis: OC20 benchmarks}

-The feasibility of closed-loop catalytic screening depends on the accracy and the fidelty of the backbone machine-learning interatomic potential's predictions of adsorption energetics and forces across varied adsorbate-surface systems.
+The feasibility of closed-loop catalytic screening depends on the accuracy and the fidelity of the backbone MLIP's predictions of adsorption energies and forces across varied adsorbate-surface systems.
 UMA models\cite{wood2025family} provide a solid foundation for this purpose.
 These models achieve low total-energy and force errors on the OC20 dataset\cite{chanussot2021open}, which is a large-scale adsorption dataset based on DFT relaxations.
 They also improve adsorption energy prediction quality relative to prior baselines.
-Table~\ref{tab:catalysis_val_test_evals} reports 0C20 validation errors for total energy (in-distribution and out-of-distribution splits) and OC20 test errors for adsorption energy, where adsorption energy is computed as a difference of two total-energy calculations (clean slab and adsorbate-slab).
+Table~\ref{tab:catalysis_val_test_evals} reports OC20 validation errors for total energy (in-distribution and out-of-distribution splits) and OC20 test errors for adsorption energy, where adsorption energy is computed as a difference of two total-energy calculations (clean slab and adsorbate-slab).
 This is a formulation that empirically improves the accuracy of the adsorption-energy predictions over prior models.

 Beyond pointwise energy and force MAE predictions, catalytic screening requires the determination of the global minimum energy across many adsorbate candidate placement sites.
-The AdsorbML enables the finding of this global minimum.
+The AdsorbML framework\cite{lan2023adsorbml} enables the finding of this global minimum.
 A practical limitation of the original benchmark is the necessity of a downstream DFT evaluation of the ML-predicted global minima energy structure.
-To improve accessibility for those without the high-througput DFT infrastructure, the ML-only variant replaces the DFT re-evaluation and is considered successful if the predicted energy is within 0.1 eV of the DFT minimum.
+To improve accessibility for those without the high-throughput DFT infrastructure, the ML-only variant replaces the DFT re-evaluation and is considered successful if the predicted energy is within 0.1 eV of the DFT minimum.
 This framework is well-aligned with Catalyst-Agent's deployment setting, where the agent must repeatedly generate and relax many adsorbate-catalyst geometries and then proceed with further decisions based on the minimum-energy predictions.
-Taken together, the OC20 evalution metrics and AdsorbML pipeline motivate UMA as an effective MLIP backbone model for autonomous catalyst screening.
+Taken together, the OC20 evaluation metrics and AdsorbML pipeline motivate UMA as an effective MLIP backbone model for autonomous catalyst screening.